R-36M UTTKh (R-36MU) ICBM: Doomsday weapon

-On August 16, 1976, the Central Committee of CPSU and Council of Ministers USSR issued a resolution for the so-called UTTKh modernization of the R-36M missile.
+On August 16, 1976, the Central Committee of the Communist Party and Council of Ministers USSR issued a resolution for the so-called UTTKh modernization of the R-36M missile.
 (UTTKh stands for Improved Tactical and Technical Characteristics).
 A primary goal of modernization was further expansion of the missile's strike range and the increase in the survivability of the vehicle and its launch complex under conditions of the incoming nuclear attack.
-According to the official specifications, a single R-36M UTTKh missile could strike 10 various targets, including large population centers, as well as small military targets, spread over the area of 300,000 square kilometers.
+According to official specifications, a single R-36M UTTKh missile could strike 10 various targets, including large population centers, as well as small military targets, spread over an area of 300,000 square kilometers.

-The ground segment of the complex included the 17P718 launch complex and the 15V155 command post with increased survivability and more reliable communications systems.
+The launch infrastructure for the R-36M UTTKh missil included the 17P718 launch complex and the 15V155 command post with increased survivability and more reliable communications systems.

 R-36M UTTKh testing and deployment

 The UTTKh version of the R-36M missile, also known as R-36MU, received a new industrial code -- 15A18.
-Its first test launch took place in October 1977 and total 19 launches took place, two of which failed, during the initial test phase.
+Its first test launch took place in October 1977 and a total of 19 launches took place, two of which failed, during the test flight phase.

 The R-36M UTTKh missile was formally adopted into the Soviet arsenal on December 17, 1980.
 In total, it flew 62 missions, 56 of which were successful.
 (98)